skcm.org - Logo The Society of King Charles the Martyr-Masthead

 The Parish Church of King Charles the Martyr, Falmouth, Cornwall

-Soon after the Restoration a local Churchman, Sir Peter Killigrew gave land for a new church and by petitioning in London, ‘received much help... through the generosity of Charles II and the Duke of York’.
-The church was consecrated under the title of King Charles the Martyr in 1665.
+Soon after the Restoration a local Churchman, Sir Peter Killigrew gave land for a new church and by petitioning in London, ‘received much help… through the generosity of

 The building, although altered many times since, still has the appearance of a classical Wren style church.
-Of particular note in the church is a painting of S.Charles attributed to Sir Peter Lely and given in the early twentieth-century ‘by a few admirers of the many virtues of His Most Sacred Majesty’.
+Of particular note in the church is a painting of S.Charles attributed to Sir Peter

-Link to Web site:
+Link to Web-site: www.btinternet.com/~kcm/

 The Parish Church of Charles King & Martyr Church, Peak Forest, Derbyshire

 During the interregnum and the rule of Cromwell the Countess of Devonshire made her act of defiance by building a church dedicated to the Royal Martyr.
+The work was completed in 1657.

 In the south aisle there is a stained glass window of S.Charles.